syseleven/grav-docs-syseleven-stack/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

   mode: off
 ```

 Using the OpenStack dashboard to start your VM you may provide this snippet in the `Customization Script` box located in the `Configuration` tab.
-If you prefer to use the CLI to bring up the VM, you can use the `--user-data` option and provide our own cloud-config file for cloudinit.
+If you prefer to use the CLI to bring up the VM, you can use the `--user-data` option to provide the cloud-config file containing the snippet.

 ### Check existing partitions

 To be able to check the partitions we need to use ssh to connect to the VM.
-Once we have done this we should see the following :
+We further need to get root rights.
+Having done so, we can see the following :

 ```shell
 $ root@partition-test:~# df -h